TACC/Lmod/docs/source/440_lmod_overview.rst

 #.
 The **l_usrLoad** function converts the command line argument
    **foo/1.0** to an **MName** object.
 This is necessary to map the name to an actual path in the filesystem.
-This conversion from a module name to an MName object is found here: ???
+This conversion from a module name to an MName object is found here: :ref:`deepdive_mname_resolution`
 #.
 The module is ready to start the loading process.
 It uses a derived
-   object called **mcp** (short for main control program, a nod to the movie Tron)  How this works is discussed here: ???.
+   object called **mcp** (short for main control program, a nod to the movie Tron)  How this works is discussed here: :ref:`deepdive_mcp_overview`.
 In our case, the **mcp:load_usr(lA)** calls **M.load_usr()** in **src/MainControl.lua**.
 After telling Lmod to register the list of loaded module, Lmod then calls **M.load()** still in